RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

       - [section continues…]
     - s66 provides that in criminal proceedings where the Maker of the previous representation is available and the previous representation is to be used to prove the asserted fact (ie. for its Hearsay purpose) the Maker of the representation must be called to give evidence.
     - As well as limiting the ambit of the exception , s66 imposes an additional limitation:
-      - the requirement that the occurrence of the asserted fact be “fresh in the memory” of the Maker of the previous representation - “freshness” is only required in criminal matters.
+      - the requirement that the occurrence of the asserted fact be "fresh in the memory" of the Maker of the previous representation - "freshness" is only required in criminal matters.
-    - The “fresh in the memory” requirement in s66(2) has long been the subject of judicial consideration.
+    - The "fresh in the memory" requirement in s66(2) has long been the subject of judicial consideration.
-    - In the HCA judgment in Graham v The Queen (1998) 195 CLR 606, the majority held that the term “fresh” meant “recent” or “immediate”  - thereby requiring the statement to be made very soon after the event in question.
+    - In the HCA judgment in Graham v The Queen (1998) 195 CLR 606, the majority held that the term "fresh" meant "recent" or "immediate"  - thereby requiring the statement to be made very soon after the event in question.
-      - “the temporal relationship” required will very likely be measured in hours or days, not, as was the case here (Graham’s case), in years.
+      - "the temporal relationship" required will very likely be measured in hours or days, not, as was the case here (Graham's case), in years.
-    - This strict temporal requirement held in Graham’s case was considered too limiting and was amended by the insertion of s66(2A).
+    - This strict temporal requirement held in Graham's case was considered too limiting and was amended by the insertion of s66(2A).
-    - s66(2A) provides guidance to the Court when determining whether something is  “fresh in the memory”.
+    - s66(2A) provides guidance to the Court when determining whether something is  "fresh in the memory".
 Court may now take into account such things as
       - The nature of the event concerned; and
       - The age and health of the person; and
       - The period of time between the occurrence of the asserted fact and the representation.